microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

 The next data source we will be virtualizing is a CSV file that you will upload to HDFS.

-1. Within Azure Data Studio, scroll down below the list of SQL Server 2019 databases to find the **Data Services** folder.
-Expand that folder, then **right-click** on the **HDFS** folder.
-Select **New Directory**.
+1. Within Azure Data Studio, scroll down below the list of SQL Server 2019 databases to find the **HDFS** folder.
+2. **Right-click** on the **HDFS** folder, select **New Directory**.

    ![The HDFS folder is highlighted and the context menu is displayed.](media/ads-hdfs-new-directory.png 'New directory')

-2. In the dialog that appears, type **data** then press 'Enter' to confirm.
+4. In the dialog that appears, type **data** then press `Enter` to confirm.

-3. **Right-click** on the new **data** folder, then select **Upload files**.
+5. **Right-click** on the new **data** folder, then select **Upload files**.

    ![The new data folder is highlighted and the context menu is displayed.](media/ads-data-upload-files-link.png 'Upload files')

-4. In the folder browser dialog, navigate to the `C:\MCW-Modernizing-data-analytics-with-SQL-Server-2019-master\Hands-on lab\Resources` folder and select **stockitemholdings.csv**.
+6. In the folder browser dialog, navigate to the `C:\MCW-Modernizing-data-analytics-with-SQL-Server-2019-master\Hands-on lab\Resources` folder and select **stockitemholdings.csv**.

    ![The file browser is displayed.](media/ads-open-stockitemholdings.png 'Open File Dialog')

-5. Select **Upload**.
+7. Select **Upload**.

-6. Expand the **data** subfolder you created
-7. Right-click the `stockitemholdings.csv` file and select **Create External Table From CSV Files**.
+8. In the **data** folder, right-click the `stockitemholdings.csv` file and select **Create External Table From CSV Files**.

    ![The CSV file and the Create External Table From CSV Files menu item are highlighted.](media/ads-create-external-table-csv.png 'Create External Table From CSV Files')

-8. In the Create External Table from CSV dialog, confirm that the **sales** database is selected and that the name of the external table is **stockitemholdings**.
+9. In the Create External Table from CSV dialog, confirm that the **sales** database is selected and that the name of the external table is **stockitemholdings**.

    ![The previously mentioned form is displayed.](media/ads-external-table-csv-wizard-active-connection.png 'Active SQL Server connections')

-9. Select **Next**.
+10. Select **Next**.

-10. The next step displays a preview of the first 50 rows CSV data for validation.
+11. The next step displays a preview of the first 50 rows CSV data for validation.
 Select **Next** to continue.

    > If you get a null reference error, cancel the dialog and re-try until it succeeds to show the preview data

    ![A preview of the CSV data is displayed.](media/ads-external-table-csv-preview.png 'Preview Data')

-11. In the next step, you will be able to modify the columns of the external table you intend to create.
+12. In the next step, you will be able to modify the columns of the external table you intend to create.
 You are able to alter the column name, change the data type, and allow for Nullable rows.
 For now, leave everything as-is and select **Next**.

     ![The Modify Columns step is displayed.](media/ads-external-table-csv-modify.png 'Modify Columns')

-12. Verify that everything looks correct in the Summary step, then select **Create Table**.
+13. Verify that everything looks correct in the Summary step, then select **Create Table**.

     ![The Summary step is displayed.](media/ads-external-table-csv-create.png 'Summary')

-13. As with the previous external table you created, a "Create External Table succeeded" dialog will appear under your task history in a few moments.
-Select the Servers link (Ctrl+Shift+D) on the left-hand menu, then expand the Tables list underneath your **sales** database and find the **dbo.stockitemholdings (External)** table.
-If you do not see it, right-click on the Tables folder, then select Refresh. **Right-click** the **dbo.stockitemholdings (External)** table, then choose **Select Top 1000** from the context menu.
+   - As with the previous external table you created, a "Create External Table succeeded" dialog will appear under your task history in a few moments.

+14. Select the Servers link (Ctrl+Shift+D) on the left-hand menu, then expand the Tables list underneath your **sales** database and find the **dbo.stockitemholdings (External)** table.
+If you do not see it, right-click on the Tables folder, then select Refresh.
+15. **Right-click** the **dbo.stockitemholdings (External)** table, then choose **Select Top 1000** from the context menu.

     ![The Select Top 1000 rows menu item is highlighted.](media/ads-stockitemholdings-select-top-1000.png 'Select Top 1000')

-14. Just as before, you should see a SQL query selecting the top 1000 rows and its query results, this time from the `stockitemholdings` table.
+16. Just as before, you should see a SQL query selecting the top 1000 rows and its query results, this time from the `stockitemholdings` table.
 Again, the SQL query is the same type of query you would write to select from a table internal to the sales database.

     ![The stockitemholdings query and results are displayed.](media/ads-stockitemholdings-results.png 'Stockitemholdings results')